seanbreckenridge/plaintext-playlist/README.md

 cd $HOME/Music && mpv --playlist=- < "$HOME/.config/plaintext_playlist/electronic.txt"
 ```

-`plainplay` gives you an interactive interface to do what the commands above do, and additionally:
+`plainplay` gives you an interactive mode to do what the commands above do, and additionally:

-* the `check` command, to make sure none of your playlists are broken; all your filepaths still exist
+- the `check` command, to make sure none of your playlists are broken; all your filepaths still exist
-* the `resolve` command, which tries to fix the broken paths by using the [distance between](https://github.com/life4/textdistance) the text
+- the `resolve` command, which tries to fix the broken paths by using the [distance between](https://github.com/life4/textdistance) the text

 ### Configuration/Installation